 As a joint works approval and planning permit application consultation process is being undertaken by EPA and the council, some consideration of key planning issues was allowed for in the agenda.
 However, as the community conference sits outside the Planning and Environment Act, the council is not legally obliged to consider any recommendations to the council by the facilitator.

-EPA issued Yumbah Aquaculture a notice under section 22 of the Environment Protection Act, which requires the company to provide the following information:
+EPA issued Yumbah Aquaculture with three separate notices under section 22 of the Environment Protection Act, requiring the company to provide additional information.